 The Environmental Protection Agency (EPA) has found that at least two laboratories hired by Monsanto to conduct studies on the safety of Roundup have committed fraud .
 Industrial Bio-Test Laboratories (IBT) was hired by Monsanto to study Roundup toxicity levels in the early 1970s.
 EPA audited data obtained from IBT and found “routine falsification of data” and convicted IBT executives of fraud.
 Monsanto then hired Craven Laboratories in 1991 to perform studies for Roundup.
 Later that year, the owner of the company and three of its employees were indicted for fraudulent laboratory practices.

 - Roundup Mantle Cell Lymphoma Lawsuit

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a Roundup Anaplastic Large Cell Lymphoma Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in lawsuits.
 We are handling individual litigation nationwide and currently accepting new Roundup Anaplastic Large Cell Lymphoma cases in all 50 states.

-Free Case Evaluation: Again, if you got cancer from Roundup, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you have cancer from Roundup, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.